Paal Kibsgaard: Career

 Kibsgaard started his career with ExxonMobil in 1992, and joined Schlumberger in 1997.
 He became its CEO in August 2011, succeeding Andrew Gould, who retired as chairman and CEO.
 He was replaced by Olivier Le Peuch in August 2019.
 Under his leadership, the company laid off approximately 70,000 employees in less than three years.
 He continued to receive $2 million annual salary from the company for unspecified services and for agreeing not to work for a rival company.

 In 2017, Kibsgaard received $20.8 million in reported pay, which was a 12 percent increase from the previous year.

 Kibsgaard retired from Schlumberger in August 2019, and was succeeded as CEO by Olivier Le Peuch, and as chairman by Mark G. Papa.

 In 2019, Kibsgaard was hired by Katerra as its COO.
 He had been serving the company as a board of director since 2016.
-In June 2020, He became the CEO, succeeding Michael Marks.
+In June 2020, he became the CEO, succeeding Michael Marks.
 It was reported that his appointment came with several hundred million in new financing, which Katerra secured from SoftBank Vision Fund.

 Personal life

 In 2004, he married Fadila Kibsgaard, who is from Algeria.
+His wife was a doctor and organiser of charity events.

 They had twin girls in 2008.